 a lack of care.

-Of course, given this list, and when looking into the history of metaphysics, we have reason to suspect that the subjectivist metaphysics of Rene Descartes, Immanuel Kant, G.W.F.
-Hegel, and Martin Heidegger would be satisfactory in addressing metamodern challenges.
-To be sure, a post-individualistic thinking was not only required of the post-WWII project, it is also present for us today.
-However, to believe that a post-individualistic metaphysics could be achieved by way of a “collective”, “social”, “national”, or “identity” (or even a “dividual”) subject would be a deception.
-In each of those approaches, the human animal remains as the subject, as it has since the inception of the modern era.
-What is required of a metamodern metaphysics is a new subject matter which can account for the phenomena of not only the human animal, but also non-human animals, machines, intelligent programs, and even algorithms as well.
-In this article, we will announce such a subject.
-We will also frame the thinking space which treats of this subject.
-Finally, we will conclude by considering what questions a metamodern metaphysics faces.
-But firstly, a few remarks on subjects are required.
+Of course, given this list, and when looking into the history of metaphysics, we have reason to suspect that the subjectivist metaphysics of René Descartes, Immanuel Kant, G.W.F.
+Hegel, and Martin Heidegger, for example, would be satisfactory in addressing metamodern challenges.
+We can be sure that a post-subjectivist thinking was not only required of the post-WWII project, it is also present for us today.
+However, to believe that a post-subjectivist metaphysics could be achieved by way of a “collective”, “social”, “national”, or “identity” subject would also be a deception.
+In each of those descriptions, human being remains the subject matter, as it has since the inception of the modern era.
+What is required of a metamodern metaphysics is a new subject which can account for the natural power of not only the human animal, but also non-human animals, machines, intelligent programs, and even algorithms as well.
+In this article, I will announce such a subject.
+I will also frame the thinking space which treats of this subject.
+Finally, I will conclude by considering what questions a metamodern metaphysics faces.
+But before all of that, a few remarks on subjects are required.